webplatform/docs/tutorials/webcomponents/htmlimports/index.md

 |URL=http://www.html5rocks.com/profiles/#ericbidelman
 |Published=11 November 2013
 }}
 {{Summary_Section|'''HTML Imports''', part of Web Components, is a way to include HTML documents in other HTML documents.
-An import can include CSS, JavaScript, or anything else an .html file can contain. }}
+An import can include CSS, JavaScript, or anything else an .html file can contain.}}
 {{Tutorial
 |Content===Why imports?==